SEYLTX

 The disorder is characterized by at least 8 weeks of unremitting coughing which, in some people, can last decades.
 Some individuals with RCC cough more than 100 times per hour.

-RCC primarily effects women, often beginning in mid-life.
+RCC primarily affects women, often beginning in mid-life.
 The disorder causes significant anxiety and depression, urinary incontinence, and often results in patients often avoiding social situations and becoming socially isolated.
 Patients sometimes report being so hopeless that they can no longer go on.

 The disorder has only recently been clinically defined and thus has not yet come into mainstream recognition – patients suffer in silence.